Waterloo Spur Line

-The Waterloo Junction Railway (WJR) is a short line railway in the Region of Waterloo, Ontario, Canada.
+The Waterloo Spur Line is a short line railway in the Region of Waterloo, Ontario, Canada.
 It runs northward from the former Grand Trunk Railway (GTR) North Main Line in downtown Kitchener, through Waterloo and St. Jacobs before terminating in Elmira.
-It is currently owned by the City of Waterloo and operated by CN as the Waterloo Spur.
+It is currently owned by the Region of Waterloo and operated by CN as the Waterloo Spur.
 The Waterloo Central Railway runs tourist trains on the line, and the Ion rapid transit runs on the route for a short distance.

 History

-The line was chartered in 1889 and the first section from Kitchener (then known as Berlin) to Waterloo opened in 1890.
+The line was chartered in 1889 as the Waterloo Junction Railway (WJR) and the first section from Kitchener (then known as Berlin) to Waterloo opened in 1890.
 The mainline to Elmira opened on 27 October 1891, and the Grand Trunk Railway (GTR) leased the line for 39 years.
 The original planned end point in Drayton and the planned branches to Elora or Listowel were never completed.
 As part of a general reorganization, on 1 April 1893 the line was merged into the GTR.
 In 1910, the original station in Waterloo was rebuilt in brick.